yugabyte/platform-go-client/docs/AdditionalServicesStateData.md

 `func (o *AdditionalServicesStateData) HasEarlyoomConfig() bool`

 HasEarlyoomConfig returns a boolean if a field has been set.

+### GetEarlyoomEnabled

+`func (o *AdditionalServicesStateData) GetEarlyoomEnabled() bool`

+GetEarlyoomEnabled returns the EarlyoomEnabled field if non-nil, zero value otherwise.

+### GetEarlyoomEnabledOk

+`func (o *AdditionalServicesStateData) GetEarlyoomEnabledOk() (*bool, bool)`

+GetEarlyoomEnabledOk returns a tuple with the EarlyoomEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEarlyoomEnabled

+`func (o *AdditionalServicesStateData) SetEarlyoomEnabled(v bool)`

+SetEarlyoomEnabled sets EarlyoomEnabled field to given value.

+### HasEarlyoomEnabled

+`func (o *AdditionalServicesStateData) HasEarlyoomEnabled() bool`

+HasEarlyoomEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)